jacann/Physics-Notes/README.md

 6. Select the .tns file you just downloaded.
 7. A confirmation that the document was recieved will appear on your calculator, and you'll be all done! :)

+ ## New Release Notifications
+ Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd7lcflaNIltcKtA-VxoYjbHSraGP0o1nPdBeziJbHvBvsqpg/viewform?usp=sf_link) if you'd like to get updates sent straight to your inbox!

 ## Nspire Tips
 - Use Documents & Problems to organize your math & notes.
  - I recommend one Document per unit, with one Problem for each problem on the unit's problem set.